matthewrobertson/matthewrobertson.github.com/source/_posts/2013-07-26-active-record-serializers-from-scratch.markdown

 The above code detects if it is serializing an individual model or a collection by testing if the `serialized_object` responds to `to_ary` (ie whether or not it can be coerced into an array).
 If it is a collection, it returns an array generated by serializing every element in the collection.

-That's the entire solution.
-I think its quite powerful.
-I have created [a gist](https://gist.github.com/matthewrobertson/6129035) with the full code for the `BaseSerializer` and the `CommentSerializer`.
+## Conclusion

+That's pretty much the entire solution.
+If you want to take a peak at the fully fleshed out `BaseSerializer` and `CommentSerializer` classes check out [this gist](https://gist.github.com/matthewrobertson/6129035).
 As always, I am interested to hear any opinions / suggestions you might have.